biopython/biopython.github.io/wiki/GitMigration.md

 `git commit -m "added feature Y in Bio.x"`

-Your commits in git are local, i.e. they affect only your working branch and not the whole Biopython tree or even your fork on github.
+Your commits in git are local, i.e. they affect only your working branch on your computer, and not the whole Biopython tree or even your fork on github.
 You don't need an internet connection to commit, so you can do it very often.

-Once you think your changes are fine and should be reviewed by others, you can push your changes back to the server:
+Once you think your changes are fine and should be reviewed by others, you can push your changes back to the github server:

 `git push origin`

+If you think you changes are worth including in the main Biopython distribution, then [file an (enhancement) bug on Bugzilla](http://bugzilla.open-bio.org/), and include a link to your updated branch.
+You could also attach a patch.
+If the changes are accepted, one of the Biopython developers will have to check this code into our [CVS](CVS "wikilink") repository, which will then update the main Biopython branch on github.

 Other information
 -----------------